-Governors Island to open a month early this spring
+Governors Island to open early this spring, feature new restaurant - amNewYork

 More love for Guv!

-The city announced Tuesday that Governors Island will open its 2017 season on May 1, adding an extra month for visitors.
+The city announced on Tuesday that Governors Island will open its 2017 season on May 1, adding an extra month for visitors.

-Last year, nearly 600,000 people visited Governors Island, more than 75% of whom were city residents, according to the Trust for Governors Island, the nonprofit that runs the green space.
+Last year, nearly 600,000 people visited Governors Island, more than 75 percent of whom were city residents, according to the Trust for Governors Island, the nonprofit that runs the green space.

 Ferries will leave from lower Manhattan on all days and from Brooklyn’s Pier 6 on weekends and holidays.